 Transfer with private vehicle and guide between your lodge and Hoedspruit airstrip.

 Take your flight from Hoedspruit to Johannesburg today.
 The flight duration is approximately 1 hour.

-Today enjoy a private tour of Soweto (South Western Township), a promitant historical township that is now the most populated suburb of South Africa.
-Soweto was propelled by the increasing eviction of Africans from Johannesburg city by state authorities during the mining area.
+The tour is designed to give first-time visitors to Johannesburg an overall impression of "Egoli" - the City of Gold, South Africa’s commercial and financial capital.
+You first take a look around the northern suburbs, and then continue to the hustle and bustle of Hillbrow and Braamfontein, home to the Constitutional Court of South Africa.
+You drive through the downtown area to the Carlton Centre, for a view of the city from the enclosed deck on the 50th floor.
+Then you continue to Soweto (South Western Township), a prominent historical township that is now the most populated suburb of South Africa.
+Soweto was propelled by the increasing eviction of Africans by city and state authorities during the mining area.
 Now this sprawling “city within a city” is home to many who work in various parts of the greater metropolitan area of the Witwatersrand.
 This tour shows you the major points of interest, such as the Chris Hani Baragwanath Hospital, Baragwanath taxi rank, Freedom Square, Hector Pieterson Memorial and Nelson Mandela’s former home.

 Fly from Johannesburg to Antananarivo.
 Flying time is approximately 3 hours.